 Morris County NJ Collaborative Divorce Attorneys

-Divorce and Family Lawyers with Offices in Morristown, New Jersey
+Divorce and Family Lawyers in Whippany, New Jersey

 A collaborative divorce is a form of alternative dispute resolution (ADR) that has it roots in the work of professionals in California and the Midwestern United States in the late 1980s and early 1990s.
 Since its inception, collaborative law has grown into an internationally accepted and practiced form of alternative dispute resolution.
 Like mediation, the goal of collaborative divorce is to help both parties customize a divorce resolution that meets their needs and keeps the ultimate outcome in their own hands.
 Unlike mediation, however, collaborative divorce in New Jersey requires both parties to sign an agreement that reflects their commitment to resolve their disputes outside of court.